ALERT: Adapting Language Models to Reasoning Tasks: More Details about Data Usage

 Checkpoint selection can determine the final performance of the LLMs to a very large extent.
 There are several ways to select checkpoints: (\textit{i}) select checkpoint of the last iteration; (\textit{ii}) select checkpoint based on perplexity or loss from validation datasets of finetuning corpus (validation datasets of task B, C, D); (\textit{iii}) select checkpoint based on perplexity or loss from validation datasets of evaluation corpus (validation datasets of task A);

-In order to achieve a better performance on evaluation corpus, a common approach is to use methods like (\textit{iii}) to select checkpoint.
-However, we don't want LLMs to overfit to the distribution of our final evaluation corpus.
+In order to achieve a better performance on evaluation corpus, a common approach is to use methods like (\textit{iii}) to select a checkpoint.
+However, we would like to prevent LLMs overfiting to the distribution of our final evaluation corpus.
 We initially used the method (\textit{ii}) but found that it did't work well.
-We speculate that because some tasks in our finetuning corpus do not have a validation set, this results in a distribution mismatch issue.
+However, this resulted in a distribution mismatch issue.
+We speculate this to the fact that some tasks in our finetuning corpus do not have a validation set.
 We thus select 3 tasks from NIV2 benchmark and compile a development set that does not have any overlaps with our finetuning data or evaluation data.
 There are 3 datasets used as our development set for checkpoint selection: task 247 dream answer generation \cite{sundream2018}, task 118 semeval and task 10 open vocabulary mathematical answer generation \cite{hopkins2019semeval} and anli r1 entailment \cite{williams-etal-2020-anlizing}